bq/robopad/README.rst

 | Button 4 - '4'
 | Button 5 - '5'
 | Button 6 - '6'

+The generic robot, Crab and Rhino options are hidden as their UI is not finished.
+Make them visible in the ``activity_select_robot.xml`` layout.

 If you have any questions you can contact us by sending an email to diy@bq.com.